How can you afford Summer College?

 Michael was a junior at IDEA College Preparatory Mission, a new charter school in the Rio Grande Valley of Texas.
 Out of 53 students in his class, Michael ranked at the very top.

-Michael’s teachers knew that he was accepted to Summer College and that he needed to raise funds to attend.
-They suggested that he write a sponsor letter to everyone he knew: family members and friends, local businesses, and veterans’ organizations.
+Michael’s teachers suggested that he write a sponsor letter to everyone he knew: family members and friends, local businesses, and veterans’ organizations.

-Thirty people donated between $50 and $4,000.
-Everyone he asked was proud of his acceptance to Cornell Summer College, especially a couple of teachers in his school who are Cornell graduates.
-And when he had nearly reached his goal, the mother of one of his teachers donated her air miles for his trip to Ithaca.
+Thirty people donated between $50 and $4,000, and the mother of one of his teachers donated her air miles for his trip to Ithaca.

-Michael carefully followed up with his donors, picking up the funds himself, thanking them personally, and then writing to them about his summer at Cornell and sending them photos of his summer experiences.
+Michael carefully followed up with his donors, picking up the funds himself, thanking them personally, and then writing to them about his summer at Cornell.
 He adds that his mom helped him tremendously by driving him to the donors, contacting them when he couldn't, and supporting him in every way possible.

 After six weeks in the Summer College engineering program, Michael felt that his efforts to get there had been well worth it.
-He enjoyed the experience of independence (“no one told me when to sleep, when to study, or even when to do my laundry”), and the program confirmed his interest in becoming an aerospace engineer.
+He enjoyed the experience of independence, and the program confirmed his interest in becoming an aerospace engineer.